maforn/microPandOS/README.md

 ---
 ### The Initiator Process
 The [initiator](/phase3/initProc.c) process, started by the initializer in Phase 2, will set up the swap area, clear the TLB and create a support process that will act as a mutex for access to the swap table, then it will start one SST for each planned user-process.
-Finally, it will wait for each SST to communicate its death and then it will suicide itself.
+Finally, it will wait for each SST to communicate its death and then it will kill itself.
 At this point, the system will halt.

 ---
 ### The System Service Thread